NikhilRO/20Time/README.md

 * Researched on the process of making electronics including, but not limited to the development cycle, software to design them (AutoCAD seems prominent), prototyping (can be expensive; 3D printer helps) and places to buy components (ebay can help).

 ####Week 2 (Sept 25 - Oct 1)
 * Started learning about circuits.
+Watching tutorials online and asked friends for recommendations for buying components to build first circuit.

 ###Week 3 (Oct 2 - 8)
 * To follow